 As the differential phase table indexes pan and pen∈0,3, the overall size of the cpa and the cpe tables becomes BS2×4, thus containing 2∙BS complex valued constant envelope values.

-The specified constant envelope spreading scheme is at present only applicable for the SAT-MCS-1.50-2 physical layer burst format, with Link Config ID equal to 20, for which BL=261 and SF=16.
-The signature spreading sequences are optimised for an oversampling factor NS=16, and the cpa signature table is stored in the ASCII file “cpa_SF16_NS16_BL261.txt”, and the cpe table is stored in file “cpe_SF16_NS16_BL261.txt” .
+The specified constant envelope spreading scheme is at present only applicable for the SAT-MCS-1.50-2 physical layer burst format, with Link ID equal to 20, for which BL=261 and SF=16.
+The signature spreading sequences are optimised for an oversampling factor NS=16, and the cpa signature table is stored in the ASCII file “cpa_SF16_NS16_BL261.txt”, and the cpe table is stored in the file “cpe_SF16_NS16_BL261.txt” .
 The table entities within the files are oriented in BS2 rows and 8 columns.
 The row number thus directly related to the first dimensional table indexes, la and le.
 The first, third, fifth and seventh columns contain the real part of the complex valued entities, while the second, fourth, sixth and eighth columns hold the imaginary part.
 The full relationship between a loaded ASCII file table, T, and a signature table cp becomes